A sprawling storm in the U.S. spawns high winds in the South and snow in the Midwest

 "It's going to get harder.
 I shoveled last night and you can't really tell, but I can pretend that three less inches makes a difference," she said.

-Matt Stilwell's street in Des Moines was still buried with more than 6 inches of snow as a plow had not come through.
-But he had nearly cleared off his driveway and sidewalk.

-"I was out twice last night.
-With heavy snow such as this, I think it's easier to chip away at it," he said.

-The storm dumped around 8 to 12 inches of snow across Kansas, eastern Nebraska and South Dakota, western Iowa and southwestern Minnesota on Monday, with 15 inches at North Sioux City, S.D., the National Weather Service reported.
-Lower amounts fell over western Iowa, central Minnesota, Wisconsin and northern Illinois.
+The storm dumped around 8 to 12 inches of snow across Kansas, eastern Nebraska and South Dakota, western Iowa, and southwestern Minnesota on Monday.
+In North Sioux City, S.D., the National Weather Service reported 15 inches of snow.
+Lower amounts fell over central Minnesota, Wisconsin and northern Illinois.

 It was the first major winter storm of the season for the Kansas City metro area in Kansas and Missouri, where the National Weather Service predicted 6 inches of snow by the time the storm moved on later Tuesday.